Mirror83/hospital-queue-visualization/README.md

 ### Remaining Tasks
 This is a high-level description of what is yet to be done.
-- [ ] Draw the hospital
+- [x] Draw the hospital
-- [ ] Draw patients as graphics, not rectangles
+- [x] Draw patients as graphics, not rectangles
+- [x] Manage dialogs from within pygame instead of from Tkinter.
+The previous approach made the OS think the app is unresponsive if the Tkinter dialog was not dismissed promptly.
 - [ ] Polish the entry controls
-- [x] Manage dialogs from within pygame instead of from Tkinter.
-The current approach makes the OS think the app is unresponsive if the Tkinter dialog is not dismissed promptly.
 - [ ] **Additional** - Animate the patients to walk as they get into the queue at their correct positions.
 This animation should also be run after a priority change.
+- [ ] **Additional** - Improve overall aesthetics

 > [!NOTE]
 > When a dialog pops up, the other items are still focusable; but the `TextButton`s do nothing when pressed but